liamSully43/Blackpines/README.md

  - User's can like tweets with multiple accounts
  - User's can follow accounts using multiple accounts
  - User's can tweet using multiple accounts at once
+ - User's can reset their password if they forget what it is

 ## Known Issues
 Change password feature on /my-account has stopped working - unable to sanitize the user